NomadMoth/Moving-Platform-Tutorial/Tutorial.md

+# Moving Platform Tutorial

-<Header> Variables </Header>
+## 1. Variables

-To start, create three variables, one public array for the waypoints, one private integer which will allow the user to choose how many waypoints they wish to have in the inspector, and a public float to allow control over the speed of movement for the platform.
+To start, create three variables, one public game object array for the waypoints, one private integer which will allow the user to choose how many waypoints they wish to have in the inspector, and a public float to allow control over the speed of movement for the platform.